JohnHBrock/Iwata-Watanabe-Influence-Algorithm/README.md

-Iwata-Watanabe-Influence-Algorithm
+Iwata & Watanabe Influence Algorithm
 ==================================

-An implementation of the Iwata &amp; Watanabe influence relation estimation algorithm based on lexical entrainment in conversation.
+An MATLAB implementation of the algorithm described by Iwata &amp; Watanabe in [1]:

+[1] T. Iwata and S. Watanabe, “Influence relation estimation based on lexical entrainment in conversation,” Speech Communication, vol. 55, no. 2, pp. 329–339, Feb.
+2013.